thermalogic/SEES/README.md

 ##  Goal

-This course is intended to train **Engineering students** in good software practices and tools for producing code and documentation.
+This course is intended to train **students majored in thermal energy engineering** in good software practices and tools for producing code and documentation.

 After successfully completing the program, the participants will be able to:

-* Writing clean, testable, high quality code in Python
+* writing clean, testable, high quality code in Python
+* a useful set of algorithmic and problem reduction techniques
+* computational tools to model and understand data
 * debug programs using a standardized approach
 * write unit tests
-* a useful set of algorithmic and problem reduction techniques
-* computational tools to model and understand data
 * use version control

 ### Required Materials and Textbooks